 The launch of Sputnik and the space race led to an era of optimism which influenced pop-culture in America and overseas.
 We imagined where we might live, the clothes we might wear and the cars we might drive.
 Words and phrases such as astro and space age entered our vocabulary as a way to describe … Continue reading Looking to the Future: Space Culture on Film

-This post was written by Heidi Holmstrom.
-Heidi works in the Motion Picture Preservation Lab, which is responsible for performing conservation and preservation work on motion picture records held across the National Archives.
 Let’s suppose you have a child, and that child loves puppet shows.
-You might decide to introduce your child to The Muppets Take Manhattan … Continue reading With Strings Attached: Rice, Murder, and Awkward Communist Puppets
+You might decide to introduce your child to The Muppets Take Manhattan or the Thunderbirds television series.
+Or, you could introduce them to something much darker: a 1952 United States Information Agency (USIA) production titled Tomas and the Huks.
+Marionettes were fairly popular … Continue reading With Strings Attached: Rice, Murder, and Awkward Communist Puppets